 Nadya Nedelsky graduated from the University of Toronto with a PhD in Political Science in 2001.
 Primary interests include human and minority rights, nationalism, ethnicity, democratization, citizenship, and transitional justice, with an area focus in Central and Eastern Europe.
-She is author of Defining the Sovereign Community: National Identity, Individual Rights, and Minority Membership in the Czech and Slovak Republics (University of Pennsylvania Press, 2009), part of the Penn Press series on Democracy, Constitutionalism, and Citizenship, and co-editor with Lavinia Stan of the 3-volume Encyclopedia of Transitional Justice (Cambridge University Press, 2013).
-She has also published chapters in edited volumes on transitional justice and articles in the journals Ethnic and Racial Studies, Ethnicities, Nations and Nationalism, and Theory and Society.
+She is author of Defining the Sovereign Community: National Identity, Individual Rights, and Minority Membership in the Czech and Slovak Republics (University of Pennsylvania Press, 2009), part of the Penn Press series on Democracy, Constitutionalism, and Citizenship.
+With Lavinia Stan, she co-edited Post-Communist Transitional Justice: Lessons from 25 Years of Experience (Cambridge University Press, 2015) and the 3-volume Encyclopedia of Transitional Justice (Cambridge University Press, 2013).
+She has published chapters in edited volumes on transitional justice and articles in the journals Ethnic and Racial Studies, Ethnicities, Nations and Nationalism, and Theory and Society.

 BA: magna cum laude, Augustana College (SD), 1992

 PhD: University of Toronto, 2001

 View syllabi for courses taught by Professor Nedelsky: